 Indeed, thanks to its setting between Northumberland’s coast and National Park, The Stables is within half an hour’s drive to many of the county’s most popular attractions, including Bamburgh Castle, the Holy Island of Lindisfarne, the picturesque coastal town of Seahouses and Alnwick Castle.
 Outdoorsy types will find endless pleasure in the 400 square miles of sheep-dotted hills, meandering river valleys and rugged moorland within Northumberland National Park; keen walkers can tackle the 62.5-mile-long St Cuthbert’s Way trail (or perhaps just sections of it), which passes close by to The Stables; and cyclists can explore the 120-mile-long Sandstone Way cycle path, which also skirts the cottage.

-The Stables is part of a new steading development and can be booked in conjunction with the adjacent cottage, The Smithy (sleeps 2), for larger parties wishing to holiday together.
+The Stables is part of a new steading development and can be booked in conjunction with the adjacent cottage, The Smithy (sleeps 2), and The Steading (sleeps 10), for larger parties wishing to holiday together.

 The accommodation is all on the ground floor and may be suitable for less mobile guests.

 Open-plan living area with well-equipped kitchen, dining area (seats four) and seating area with TV with Freeview and log burner with unlimited supply of logs.
 French doors to courtyard.

 The well-equipped kitchen includes electric oven, microwave and hob, dishwasher, American style fridge/freezer and washer/dryer.

 Bedroom one with zip and link beds which can be configured to a 6' super king bed or 3' twin beds, large fitted wardrobes.

 En suite shower room with shower, basin and WC.